shreyashankar/overleave/README.md

 ## Next Improvements

-* availabiity in Chrome for overleave extension.
+* availability in Chrome for overleave extension.
 * availability in Edge for overleave extension.
 * Better UI with activation.
 * Guidelines in the UI for usability.